 “You’re going to love Marlborough”

 This place has everything from the world famous Queen Charlotte Sounds, Pelorus and Kenepuru Sounds and some of the world’s best tramping/hiking.
-It is perhaps best known for it world class wines.
-The Saviongon Blanc is highly recommended!
+It is perhaps best known for its world-class wines.
+Sauvignon Blanc is highly recommended!

 Breathtaking views, rare birds, penguins, dolphins and many more can be viewed at ease in this region and Blenheim which is the regions main town has a reasonable but small motor industry sector.
-Activities are just too numerous to list in full detail but range from boating, to fishing both fresh water and sea fishing, kayaking, Crafts, visiting world class vineyards [this could takes weeks by itself].
+Activities are just too numerous to list in full detail but range from boating to fishing both freshwater and sea fishing, kayaking, Crafts, visiting world-class vineyards [this could take weeks by itself].
 World class tramping, scuba diving, crayfish or paua collecting, Site seeing, visiting beautiful beaches, cafes, parachuting, scenic flights or even popping over to Wellington via the Picton ferry for a weekend.

-Not far from Blenheim is Picton 30 minutes to the North which is docking point for the Inter Islander ferry, a drive along Queen Charlotte Drive to Havelock and onto Nelson is highly recommended.
-To the south of Blenheim after driving through majestic mountainous scenery you get to the Kaikoura coast which eventually leads to Kaikoura twnship where you can take a boat trip out to see the Giant Sperm whales.
-Apparently they are in residence all year round.
-Humpback, Southern Right and Blue whales are also frequents visitors which dive into the 2km deep abyss of the Kaikoura Canyon.
+Not far from Blenheim is Picton 30 minutes to the North which is a docking point for the Inter-Islander ferry, a drive along Queen Charlotte Drive to Havelock and onto Nelson is highly recommended.
+To the south of Blenheim after driving through majestic mountainous scenery you get to the Kaikoura coast which eventually leads to Kaikoura township where you can take a boat trip out to see the Giant Sperm whales.
+Apparently, they are in residence all year round.
+Humpback, Southern Right and Blue whales are frequent visitors which dive into the 2km deep abyss of the Kaikoura Canyon.

 Whether you are a new migrant coming to NZ or a resident of New Zealand make sure you visit Marlborough and surrounding areas.
 Even if you’re not lucky enough to secure employment in this region, this is one place you should see.